 Overview InformationBlueberry is a plant.
 People use the fruit and leaves to make medicine.

 Be careful not to confuse blueberry with bilberry.
 Outside of the United States, the name "blueberry" may be used for a plant called "bilberry" in the U.S.

 Blueberry is used for a variety of conditions ranging from prevention of cancer and heart disease to the treatment of urinary tract infections (UTIs) and depression.
 But there is limited scientific research to support any of these uses.

 How does it work?Blueberry, like its relative the cranberry, might help prevent bladder infections by stopping bacteria from attaching to the walls of the bladder.
 Blueberry fruit is high in fiber which could help normal digestive function.
 It also contains vitamin C and other antioxidants.
 Blueberry also contains chemicals that might reduce swelling and destroy cancer cells.

 - High blood pressure.
 Most research shows that taking blueberry does not reduce blood pressure.

 Insufficient Evidence for

 - Loss of independence in elderly people.
-Early research shows that eating frozen blueberries can improve foot placement and balance in elderly people.
-This suggests that eating blueberries might help elderly people walk around.
-But eating blueberries doesn't seem to improve strength, mental function, or walking speed in elderly people.
+Some research shows that eating frozen blueberries can improve foot placement and balance in elderly people.
+However, other research shows that eating blueberries does not help with these things.
+Eating blueberries doesn't seem to improve strength or walking speed in elderly people.

 - Arthritis in children (juvenile arthritis).
 Early research shows that drinking blueberry juice daily while using the medication etanercept reduces symptoms of arthritis better than the medication alone.
 Drinking blueberry juice might also reduce side effects caused by etanercept.